Anacristina0914/entrez_search/README.md

 chmod +x entrez_search*.command
 ```
 ## Search space separated gene input
-Pop up windown will ask for a space separated list of files.
+Pop up windown will ask for a space separated list of files and organism.
 Output will be saved in $HOME/entrez_found directory as a summary \
 containing gene name, gene description, and a short summary of gene function.
 ```
 ./entrez_search.command
 ```
 ## Search using file
 Pop up windown will ask to select a file.
+A second window will ask to specify an organism.
 The file must contain 1 gene per line.
 Output will be saved in $HOME/entrez_found directory as a summary \
 containing gene name, gene description, and a short summary of gene function.
 ```
 ./entrez_searchfile.command
 ```

-* Alternatively, the user can double click the file to launch it.
+* Alternatively, the user can double click the file icon to launch it.